Health Insurance for Cancer Patients in India | PolicyX

 A: AsymmetryOne half of a spot or mole does not match the otherIrregular growth pattern

-B: BorderIrregular, blurred or notched edgesCommon in early skin cancer
+B: BorderIrregular, blurred, or notched edgesCommon in early skin cancer

 D: DiameterLarger than 6 mmBigger moles have a higher risk

-Cancer Diagnosis Test
+Cancer Diagnosis Tests

 Early detection of cancer depends heavily on routine screening tests, even when you feel perfectly healthy.
 Discuss appropriate screening schedules with your physician, as these proactive steps dramatically increase the likelihood of detecting cancer at an earlier, more treatable stage, reinforcing the fact that early detection saves lives.